Talked

 • Cognitive Behavioural Therapy: By allowing the patient to talk freely, a psychotherapist can analyse the link between a person’s thoughts, feelings, and actions and how they impact their wellbeing and perception of the world.

-• Mindfulness Based Cognitive Therapy: Same techniques as Cognitive Behavioural Therapy are used, however mindfulness tactics are implemented.
-This can be activities such as journaling, meditation or yoga.
+• Mindfulness Based Cognitive Therapy: Same techniques as CBT are used, but with mindfulness tactics.
+This can be activities such as journaling, meditation, or yoga.

-• Dialectical Behaviour Therapy: Another branch off from Cognitive Behavioural Therapy, this type not only analyzes a clients thinking but integrates positive behaviours to manage stress and emotions in a healthier way.
+• Dialectical Behaviour Therapy: Another branch off from CBT, this type not only analyses a client’s thinking but also integrates positive behaviours to manage stress and emotions in a healthier way.

-• Interpersonal Therapy: This type of therapy is an attachment focused therapy centred around the connection between personal relationships and life difficulties/mental illnesses.
+• Interpersonal Therapy: This type of therapy is an attachment-focused therapy centred around the connection between personal relationships and life difficulties and/or mental illnesses.

 • Family Therapy: Through the understanding that families function as a whole unit, family therapy aims to repair broken relationships and heal wounds.